ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_intro.md

 - Supplied from BUS and continuously decoding stream on BUS
 - Depends on timing requirements End device combining Sleep/StopX modes
-- Need also provide asnwers back to power line
+- Need also provide answers back to power line
 - Pulse can be very distorted

 ## During the Workshop